MHLoppy/CBP-Launcher/README.md

 Both are C# WPF apps using .NET Framework.
 As of v0.5, CBP Launcher haphazardly implements elements of MVVM architecture.

 _Unused/Legacy (likely to be removed but spun out to their own project pages for posterity):_
 - **CBP Setup** (note no GUI) is the predecessor to CBP Setup GUI and is a console application that ran without user interaction.
-Some anti-virus programs found this behavious deeply suspicious, so it was converted into CBP Setup GUI (and development after that point continued on CBP Setup GUI, not CBP Setup non-GUI).
+Some anti-virus programs found this behaviour deeply suspicious, so it was converted into CBP Setup GUI (and development after that point continued on CBP Setup GUI, not CBP Setup non-GUI).
 - **CBP patriots** was briefly trialled as a replacement for RoN's own launcher (patriots.exe) that would just launch CBPS/CBPL as needed.
 This responsibility was instead integrated directly into CBP Setup GUI to avoid having to use three separate programs.

 _The Rules.xml Editor plugin bundled with CBP as of Alpha 8 can be found [here](https://github.com/MHLoppy/CBP-RE-Plugin)._